-I have long believed it has to be the very first thing to get right and there’s little point playing notes at all unless they are in the desired rhythm and feel.
+We have long believed it has to be the very first thing to get right and there’s little point playing notes at all unless they are in the desired rhythm (feel and groove).
 Tempo, however, is a whole other subject – there’s a lot to be said for precision and even playing tunes at markedly different tempos to internalize the piece better.

 Rhythm and Timing

 Practice Makes Permanent

 One of the most repeated terms used to, and by, musicians is that “practice makes perfect”.
 I’ve heard this altered to, “practice makes permanent”. i.e. if we repeat a thing over and over then we do internalize it and it becomes a facility we have “without consciously thinking about it”.
 This is why we can do complex coordinated movements without much conscious thought such as driving cars and even using a knife and fork.
 If you’ve never done these things in your life before they can be very challenging for the very first time, but once performed daily one doesn’t even recognize them as a challenge anymore.
 It’s as if an entirely different part of your mind is assigned to the task.
 So, what is important is that we are very selective about using this repetition technique and make sure it affects don’t work against us because if what we are practising is not beneficial then it will get internalized just as readily….
 So, practice can make perfect; It will eventually make permanent, but that permanency can defeat you as well as help you.

 A key aspect of music is rhythm and timing – it’s what can make music come alive, and it’s what can kill it as well.
 It’s essential that we develop good rhythm and timing.